TheDhejavu/the-crypto-project/README.md

 ## Challenges

-    The system doesn't handle [fork](https://en.wikipedia.org/wiki/Fork_(blockchain)) and it also lacks a proper memory pool implementation for nodes which in turns impact the ability to have more than one mining and fullnode in the system.
+The blockchain project doesn't handle [fork](https://en.wikipedia.org/wiki/Fork_(blockchain)) and it also lacks a proper memory pool implementation for nodes which in turns impact the ability to have more than one mining and fullnode in the system.
 ## TODO

 - Improve Memorypool and Mining implementation